baptistepepin/FINM-32900-PROJECT/README.md

 - [x] Look into a better merging on names (when all the rest will be working) -- THIS HAS NOT BEEN MERGED
 - [x] Create file `pandas_to_latex_tables.py` to convert pandas dataframes to LaTeX tables
 - [x] Update the `requirements.txt` file that lists all the dependencies for the project and the yml file
+- [x] Create file to calculate the difference in ratios

 Adriana:
 - [x] Complete the notebook `Project_Notebook.ipynb`, to explain the process of our project